Nonprofit 501(c)(3) articles of incorporation sample

 1.01 Name

-The name of this corporation shall be (Nam of the corporation) The business of the corporation may be conducted as (Nam of the corporation or other names) or (Nam of the corporation).
+The name of this corporation shall be [Name of the Nonprofit Organization or Corporation] The business of the corporation may be conducted as (Name of the Nonprofit Organization or other names) or [Alias of the Nonprofit Organization or Corporation].

 2.01 Duration